logzio/logz-docs/README.md

 3. Save and commit.

 4. Include this file when you make your first pull request.
-If you're authoring a file, add your identifier to the `contributors` list (GitHub username).
+If you're authoring a file, add your identifier (GitHub username) to the `contributors` list.

     So if your username is chaostheory, you'll add `- chaostheory` to the `contributors` list.

 ## Previewing locally

-Before submitting pull requests, we ask that you preview your changes locally.
+Before submitting pull requests, preview your changes locally.
 This does a few things to help you catch mistakes:

 * Seeing the formatted text, outside of a text editor and without all the markup, gives you a fresh look at your content.
 * You can be sure that your Markdown is formatted correctly and converts to HTML just as you meant it to.

-We also ask that you check your work for errors and readability.
+We ask that you check your work for errors and readability.

 **To preview locally:**